 The Fifth Amendment states that private property can be taken for public use as long as just compensation is given.
 That means, as long as a fair price is established, roads, courthouses, schools and utilities can be erected on the land a private home or business already sits on.
 Sometimes, private commercial development that's considered a benefit to the community can be built on somebody else's land, too.

 In the early days eminent domain was mainly used to support large-scale public works operations.
 The growing freeway system after World War II is a good example of how government used eminent domain to accomplish necessary development for the good of the country.

 Through the years, though, eminent domain has remained a thorny legal issue pitting the rights of the individual against the rights of a government that is working, at least theoretically, for the greater good.

 In the early 1980s, a Michigan Supreme Court ruling allowed more than 1,000 homes and 600 businesses to be razed to make way for a General Motors auto plant.
 The town where the plant was built didn't experience the economic boom developers expected.
 In what can only be considered a "too little, too late" decision, the high court reversed the GM ruling more than 20 years after the homes and businesses were torn down [source: PBS].

-In recent years, there's been a great deal of debate about what the government defines as "for the public good."
-Using eminent domain for schools, roads and courthouses has given way to developers looking to build condos and retail outlet malls.
-The Supreme Court weighed in with a landmark decision that paves the way for even more wide-reaching definitions of public good.
+Using eminent domain for schools, roads and courthouses has given way to developers looking to build condos and outlet malls.
+The Supreme Court weighed in with a landmark decision in 2005 that has paved the way for even more wide-reaching definitions of "public good."

-In this article, we'll learn about the eminent domain process and examine some recent abuses of these powers.
+In this article, we'll explain the eminent domain process and examine some abuses of the powers.